-Hey everyone, my name is Suleman and today we are going to go over how you can use NCache as a hibernate level 2 cache.
-Please note that NCache is a popular distributed cache that supports both Java and .NET applications.
+Hey guys, my name is Suleman and in this video we're going to see how you can use NCache as a hibernate level two cache for your Java application.

 <configuration>